KXMA-TV: History

 Logo used by KXMA as a main CBS affiliate.

 KXMA signed on in 1956 as KDIX-TV, and was owned by the Dickinson Radio and TV Corporation along with KDIX radio.
-Although the Federal Communications Commission (FCC) had combined all of western and central North Dakota into a single market in the mid-1950s, this wouldn't be fully realized for another three decades, mainly because Dickinson is in the Mountain Time Zone.
-It carried programming from all three networks—CBS, NBC and ABC—but was a primary CBS affiliate.
+Although the Federal Communications Commission (FCC) had combined all of western and central North Dakota into a single market in the mid-1950s, this would not be fully realized for another three decades, mainly because Dickinson is in the Mountain Time Zone.
+KDIX-TV carried programming from all three networks—CBS, NBC and ABC—but was a primary CBS affiliate.

 The station was unable to get a direct network feed for its first three decades on the air.
 Until 1966, the station picked up what CBS programs it could under CBS' Extended Market Plan, which served as a go-between for non-interconnected stations in very small markets.
 It also aired a few ABC and NBC shows out of pattern.

-Then, in 1966, KOTA-TV in Rapid City planned to sign on KHSD-TV (channel 11), a satellite station in Lead, South Dakota; to extend its coverage into northeastern Wyoming and southeastern Montana.
+Then, in 1966, KOTA-TV in Rapid City planned to sign on KHSD-TV (channel 11), a satellite station in Lead, South Dakota, to extend its coverage into northeastern Wyoming and southeastern Montana.
 At the time, KOTA-TV held a joint affiliation with CBS and ABC, but slightly favored CBS.
 Stanley Deck, KDIX's general manager at the time, discovered that Dickinson was close enough to Lead that his engineers could easily get an acceptable signal from KHSD whenever CBS and ABC programming aired.
 He arranged with the Duhamel family, owners of KOTA, to provide network programming for KDIX-TV.
 In addition, Deck purchased virtually all the stock in the Dickinson Radio and TV Corporation.
 The deal took effect when KHSD opened on November 2, 1966; for the next several years, KDIX was practically a separately-owned satellite of KOTA.
 It continued airing NBC programming even after KFYR-TV opened a low-powered translator in Dickinson around 1967.